WeiLi-Alpha/SoftIOC_Cmod-A7-35T_DIO/README.md

 #!/usr/bin/env python
 ```

+The usb port should be checked on the IOC server, usually it is `COMXX` in windows and
+`/dev/ttyUSBXX` in linux.
+The default setting in [IOC_CmodA735T_DIO.py](Scripts/IOC_CmodA735T_DIO.py)
+is `/dev/ttyUSB1` for testing in a linux system.
+It should be changed to the correct
+port if different.

 ### 2.3 MEMD-based GUI
 On the client-server, add the IOC server is in the `EPICS_CA_ADDR_LIST`.
 Then, run the
 `CmodA7_35T_Main.adl`, click the button to open the control panel.